dachcom-digital/pimcore-i18n/docs/80_CanonicalLinks.md

 ```

 But in this case, we want to remove the canonical link because we need country specific content and we'll tell search engines about the references via [href-lang tags](25_HrefLang.md) anyway.
-So the i18nBundle will remove this canonical tag automatically for your.
+So the i18nBundle will remove this canonical tag automatically for you.
 If you check your http request after installing this bundle, the canonical link will be gone.

 ## Oh no!
 **But!** What if you have some hardlinks inside the country site?
 For Example: